space_object:create_index() | Tarantool

 Functional indexes are indexes that call a user-defined function for forming the index key, rather than depending entirely on the Tarantool default formation.
 Functional indexes are useful for condensing or truncating or reversing or any other way that users want to customize the index.

-• The function definition must expect a tuple, which has the contents of fields at the time a data-change request happens, and must return a tuple, which has the contents that will actually be put in the index.
+• The function definition must expect a tuple, which has the contents of fields at the time a data-change request happens, and must return a tuple, which has the contents that will be put in the index.

 • The space must have a memtx engine.